[F32] Guía del contrato del seguro - Guía del contrato del seguro

 According to the insurance policy, the insurance company will receive a premium in exchange for guaranteeing compensation if the event covered takes place.
 All the provisions are established within the limits agreed, considering the damages caused to the insured, or the payment of an annuity, capital sum or other benefits agreed.

-The insurance policy is the document that contains the conditions of the insurance.
-The policy comprises, inseparably, the general conditions, the specific conditions and, where applicable, the special conditions and/or the subscription certificates, as well as the supplements that modify or complement the previous ones.
+The insurance policy is the document that sets forth the terms and conditions of the insurance.
+The policy is made up of the general terms and conditions, the special terms and conditions and, if appropriate, other additional terms and/or application forms, as well as any supplements that change or complete the above.

-The insurance contract is a bilateral contract between the insurer and the policy holder, but the insured and the beneficiary may also be involved.
-The policy holder, insured person and beneficiary can be the same person or different persons.
+The insurance policy is a bilateral agreement between the insurance company or insurer and the policyholder, but may also involve an insured and a beneficiary.
+The policyholder, the insured and the beneficiary may be the same person or different people.

-A natural or legal person who, together with the insurer, signs the contract.
+The policyholder or sponsor is the natural or legal person who, together with the insurance company, signs the agreement.

-Natural person for whom the insurance is stipulated or who is the owner of the insured property.
+Natural person for whom the insurance is estimated or the owner of the assets insured.

-Natural or legal person(s) with the right to receive the benefit or compensation derived from the cover that has been arranged.
+Natural or legal person(s) entitled to receive the benefit or compensation from the coverage agreed in the policy.

-The insurance premium is the price payable to the insurer in order for the latter to cover the insured risks as provided for in the contract.
+The insurance premium is the fee to be paid to the insurer in exchange for covering the risks insured under the policy.

-The insurance premium is calculated by an actuary using statistical-actuarial studies on the quantification and assessment of the risks.
-The setting of proportional differences in the premiums and benefits of individual persons, when gender is a determining factor in the evolution of the risk in actuarial and statistical data considered to be relevant and reliable, does not constitute discrimination within the meaning of current legislation.
+The insurance premium is calculated by an actuary through a statistical-actuarial analysis on the risk quantification and assessment.
+According the current laws, it’s not a discriminatory practice to establish different premiums and benefits for people considered individually when gender is a determining factor in the evolution of the risk in actuarial and statistical data considered as relevant and reliable.